Coelacanth News!

 The sixth R.O.V. expedition of Japan's Aquamarine Fukushima, succeeded in locating and filming a juvenile coelacanth on October 6th, 2009.
 The fish was found in Manado Bay, North Sulawesi, Indonesia.
 It was measured by a laser beam to be 31.5cm.
 The expedition leader was Masa Iwata from Fukushima Aquarium.
 (Courtesy Rik Nulens).

-The same expedtion that filmmed the juvenile made a picture of six coelcanths in one cave.
-See the full account of the Fukushima expeditons on dnofish.com at Recent History/Fukushima. , and an account of the Indonesian Coelacanths at Recent History/Indonesian Coelacanths.
+The same expedition that filmed the juvenile made a picture of six coelacanths in one cave.
+See the full account of the Fukushima expeditions on dnofish.com at Recent History/Fukushima. , and an account of the Indonesian Coelacanths at Recent History/Indonesian Coelacanths.

 New Coelacanth Research Center / Shrine